Christopher Nolan's Tenet: Everything We Know

 Thanks to his trilogy of Batman movies, and films like INCEPTION and MEMENTO, Christopher Nolan has become one of the most popular filmmakers in the world.
 He makes heady, ambitious movies that also do very well at the box office.
 That equation means that Nolan gets to do more or less whatever he wants.
 His new film is called TENET, a somewhat puzzling title that nonetheless heralds a wild and interesting movie.

-While, Nolan and Warner Bros. have been slow to release details about TENET, the trailer has finally arrived.
+While Nolan and Warner Bros. have been slow to release details about TENET, there is one major trailer, which offers a just-tantalizing-enough look at the movie.
 We already knew a fair amount about the film's background, but thanks to the trailer we've got some big questions.
 Here's everything we know about TENET so far.
 Just keep in mind that this is a movie about secrets and espionage, and that sense of mystery extends to nearly everything about the film itself.

-Now, the official TENET trailer is out, and you can watch it above.
-It's still pretty mysterious, though!
-John David Washington's character evidently dies to preserve some secret about his work and/or colleagues.
+You can see the first official TENET trailer above.
+It's pretty mysterious, though!
+John David Washington's character evidently dies — or demonstrates that he is willing to — in order to preserve some secret about his work and/or colleagues.
 That sacrifice is apparently a test which acts as the gateway to a whole new sort of espionage work.
 It's all to prevent "something worse" than World War III and nuclear holocaust.
 But what, exactly?

 Having watched that first trailer, you probably have as many questions as we do.
 Here's what we know about the plot and story of TENET.
 It is "an action epic evolving from the world of international espionage."
 That's all we've got.
 That sentence comes from the "start of production" memo from Warner Bros.